Retain infrastructure built against COVID till vaccination of majority: Expert | Health

 - India

-(EDS: Recast) Bengaluru, May 26 (PTI): The country should retain the medical infrastructure built to combat the COVID-19 pandemic till the large majority of the population is vaccinated, a medical expert said on Wednesday.
+(EDS: RPT after replacing word in para-1, removing words in par-3) Bengaluru, May 26 (PTI): The country should retain the medical infrastructure built to combat the COVID-19 pandemic till the large majority of the population is vaccinated, a public health expert said on Wednesday.

 He said creating a simple home-based care with telemedicine assistance for those with mild and moderate COVID may be an approach that can be thought of, adding, volunteers from the local communities can be trained in terms of ''these management principles''.